Food deserts in the United States: Food Sovereignty

 Food Sovereignty is a political and social concept that emphasizes the right of communities to control and produce their own food systems according to their local resources and cultures, rather than relying on external markets.
 This idea originated from the global peasant movement La Via Campesina and it focuses on community empowerment and control over food production and distribution.
 Food sovereignty highlights how systemic racism and loss of control over local land and resources create the conditions of a food desert.
 It promotes urban agriculture and community-led decision-making to address food deserts and to ensure that there is equal access to food.

-Ethnic Market
+Ethnic market

 Ethnic markets are grocery stores that cater to specific cultural or ethnic communities by providing familiar foods and products.
 These stores play an important role in the food routines of immigrants and refugees, many of whom feel uncomfortable in large supermarkets where food is unfamiliar and language barriers exist.
 These stores are often overlooked when quantifying food access and food deserts.

+Food environment

+A food environment is a broad framework used to describe the physical, social, and economic contexts that influence food availability and dietary behavior.
+This includes, type, affordability, and density of food retailers within a neighborhood or area.
+Public health research uses this concept to understand food deserts in a wider set of structural factors that affect health and nutrition.

+Agribusiness

+Agribusiness involves the collective business activities that influence agricultural production, chemical and seed supply, processing, machinery, distribution, and marketing.
+Over time, consolidation of firms like transnational corporations emerge creating high market concentration and vertical integration that impacts farmers abilities to compete and survive.
+In response to market competition, United States farmers join agricultural cooperatives to stay competitive.
+Their participation in agricultural cooperatives provide them with services like access to the market enhancing the ability to compete with investor owned firms on a global scale.
+Similarly, in the process of corporate consolidation, food industries such as the meat industry have been transformed through vertical integration.
+This impacts farmers and their ability to practice food sovereignty as they are reliant upon market needs.